 Explanation, demonstration, application.
 As far as I’m concerned, this is the core of teaching: ‘this is how you write an essay conclusion, kids’; ‘here’s three examples: one good, one medium, one bad’; ‘okay, now you write an essay conclusion’.
 Many, many times, students have misunderstood something because I’ve been sloppy with my explanations or haven’t given an example/enough examples.

 What you permit, you promote.
-Assume that if you don’t call a student out on talking out of turn/not underlining the title/staring out the window as you talk to them, that is the equivalent of explicitly saying, ‘I don’t mind if you do that thing’.
+Assume that if you don’t call a student out on talking out of turn/not underlining the title/staring out the window as you talk to them, that is the equivalent of explicitly saying, ‘I don’t mind if you do that thing‘.
 Also, the next time you do pick up on a student for doing that thing, they will say, ‘but you didn’t mind when [insert student name here] did it!
 You’re being unfair’.
 I don’t believe in ‘tactically ignoring’ – if I do it, it’s because I’m being lazy.
-Source: I think, either a David Didau or John Tomsett blog.
+Source: can’t remember

 Sweat the small stuff.
 Someone once said to me this was the best advice they could give on behaviour management.
 I guess one of the problems with enforcing it might be the feeling of pettiness as you tell off a student for picking up a pen or looking out of a window when you’re talking.

 You shouldn’t be the hardest-working person in the room.
 I used to feel guilty if my class was busily writing and I wasn’t doing anything.
-I now do the same writing task the students do, and when I feedback, show them my example.
-This is a tip I picked up from David Didau’s ‘The Secret of Literacy’.
 Source: unknown

 Chalk and talk.
 A term I think people generally use negatively to refer to someone talking and explaining things to class.
 ‘Whiteboard pen and talk’ presumably less catchy, if more accurate.
 Source: unknown.

 Practice makes permanent.
-This modification of ‘practice makes perfect’ is from David Didau.
+This modification of ‘practice makes perfect’ is from David Didau, or at least that’s where I have seen it.
 If a student constantly writes ‘its’ when they mean ‘it’s’, without the teacher correcting them, this will become permanent.
-Conversely, one of the things I am currently considering is if I give my students enough writing practice.

 Don’t use a cannonball to kill a mosquito.
 Calmness comes from setting minor detentions for minor things.
 I understand at MCS they set 20min detentions for things like not having the right equipment.
 This has lead to excellent behaviour.
 I used to set two minute detentions every time a student called out, tapped their pen, looked out the window (I only don’t now because the school I currently work at has much better-behaved students).
 It’s far better then tolerating, understanding, and ‘tactically ignoring’ minor disruptions until you lose your temper on a student.
 Source: Confucious.